Learn / Case Studies / Hubspot Academy

 When you’re undergoing any redesign, guard against subjective input.
 And instead, rely on visitor insights you collect to drive the decisions you’re making.

-Ready to set up some polls?
-Here are a few simple instructions to get started, plus check out our Ultimate Guide to Using Feedback Polls to understand your customers better and make user-driven decisions.
+* Ready to set up an on-site survey?
+Here are a few simple instructions to get started, plus check out our Ultimate Guide to Website Feedback to understand your customers better and make user-driven decisions.